2021 Vault Rankings

 Shooting for the Stars

 O’Melveny is known as a go-to for the toughest cases.
-The firm works in a range of industries, including banking and financial services, retail, energy and natural resources, entertainment and media, health care, hospitality, industrials and manufacturing, life sciences, real estate, sports, technology, and transportation.
+The firm works in a range of industries, including banking and financial services, consumer products, energy and natural resources, entertainment and media, health care, hospitality, industrials and manufacturing, life sciences, real estate, sports, technology, and transportation.

-Coming in at No. 2 in Vault’s inaugural Media, Entertainment, & Sports ranking, the firm is known for its work in the entertainment field.
-The firm’s experience includes financing and investment as they relate to media matters, internet issues, film and television, music, and video games.
-Among the firm’s clients are Alcon Entertainment, Alibaba Group, Houzz, Lions Gate Entertainment, Miramax Films, Sony Pictures Entertainment, and Warner Bros.
+Coming in at No. 2 in Vault’s Media, Entertainment, & Sports ranking, the firm is known for its work in the entertainment field.
+The firm’s experience includes complex media and entertainment transactions, high-profile entertainment and media disputes, billion-dollar acquisitions and dispositions of professional sports teams, stadium development, and naming rights and sponsorships.
+Among the firm’s clients are Alibaba Group, CBSViacom, Disney, LaLiga, Kansas City Royals, NBCUniversal, Univision, and Warner Bros.

 The firm’s litigators work on disputes that seek damages in the billions, challenge the business practices of entire industries, and stand to set new legal precedent.
 O’Melveny’s litigation roster runs the gamut—from appellate and commercial litigation to environmental law and ERISA to insurance and product liability to securities and white collar—and then some.